EusDancerDev/climalab/README.md

      ```

 This will download the latest changes from the main branch of the repository.
 After updating, you may need to rebuild and reinstall the package as described in the [Installation Guide](#installation-guide) above.

+---

+## Project Structure

+The package is organized into several sub-packages:

+- **data_downloads**: Scripts for automated downloads from CORDEX, EOBS, and ERA5 repositories.
+- **netcdf_tools**: Utilities for working with netCDF files, including CDO and NCO operations.
+- **meteorological**: Tools for handling meteorological variables and data.
+- **supplementary_tools**: Additional tools for visualisations, bias correction, and statistical analysis.

+A sample project structure is also provided in the `data_analysis_projects_sample` directory, demonstrating best practices for organizing climate data analysis projects.